Sneakycloud/Priority-calculator/README.md

 I, Ebba Brage, declare that I am the sole author of the content I add to this repository.

 I, Sara Odqvist, declare that I am the sole author of the content I add to this repository.

+I, Sandra Carlsson, declare that I am the sole author of the content I add to this repository